AdobeDocs/campaign.en/help/v8/connect/ac-aem.md

    ![](assets/aem_authoring_3.png)

 1. Customize your email content by adding components, such as personalization fields from Adobe Campaign..
-[Learn more](https://experienceleague.adobe.com/docs/experience-manager-65/content/sites/authoring/aem-adobe-campaign/campaign.html?lang=en#editing-email-content)
+Learn more in [Adobe Experience Manager documentation](https://experienceleague.adobe.com/docs/experience-manager-65/content/sites/authoring/aem-adobe-campaign/campaign.html#editing-email-content){target="_blank"}.

 1. Once your email is ready, navigate to the **[!UICONTROL Page information]** menu and click **[!UICONTROL Start workflow]**.